TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/apollo-storage-common-authentication-azuread.md

 ## Troubleshooting Authentication and Authorization failures

-Most customers resolved their Azure AD authentication failures on their own, using the diagnostics, articles, and video below.
+Most customers resolve their Azure AD authentication failures using charts, diagnostics, and documentation links.

-## Chart for Authentication and Authorization failures

 :::Section Recommended solutions:::

-The following charts can help you to narrow down the time frames when the Authentication or Authorization failures occurred:
+The following chart can help you to narrow down the time frames when the Authentication or Authorization failures occurred:

 <metric>
 <name>Transactions</name>